-Learning is what we are all about.
-Cornell offers extensive opportunities for continuing education, training, and professional development that seek to increase our understanding of our identities, the impact we have on those around us, and how to apply new skills to build a culture of respect.
+Find extensive opportunities for development that seek to increase understanding of the impact we have on those around us and how to apply skills that form a culture of respect.

-The Intergroup Dialogue Project (idp) is a social justice education program that helps students develop intergroup relations skills, thereby preparing them to live and work in an increasingly diverse world.
-Our courses are specially designed to empower students to communicate and collaborate across social, cultural, and power differences, and to promote equity and democracy in their communities.
+Intergroup Dialogue Project helps students develop intergroup relations skills, seeking to prepare them to live and work in an increasingly diverse world.
+Courses are specially designed to empower students to communicate and collaborate across social, cultural, and power differences, and to promote equity and democracy in their communities.

-Every year, the Office of the University Registrar publishes the Courses of Study catalog, which lists all current academic courses, many of which address aspects of diversity.
-The College of Agriculture and Life Sciences also maintains a list of undergraduate courses that fulfill its academic diversity requirement.
-These courses offer students opportunities to enhance their abilities to communicate with people of different cultural perspectives; to listen carefully and respectfully to views of others, especially views with which they disagree; and to employ ethical reasoning tin judging ideas, actions, and their implications.
+The College of Agriculture and Life Sciences maintains a list of undergraduate courses fulfilling its academic diversity requirement.
+Courses offer students opportunities to enhance their abilities to communicate with people of different cultural perspectives; to listen carefully and respectfully to views of others, especially views with which they disagree; and to employ ethical reasoning tin judging ideas, actions, and their implications.